 Iain Maloney was born in Aberdeen and now lives in Japan.
 His novels The Waves Burn Bright (Freight, 2016), Silma Hill (Freight, 2015) and First Time Solo (Freight, 2014) were all well-received.
 He was shortlisted for the Dundee International Book Prize in 2013 and the Guardian Not The Booker Prize in 2014.

-Fractures is a collection of poems that follow the spirit rather than the strict rules of haiku, much in the way that Jack Kerouac or Alan Spence approach the form.
+Fractures is a collection of poems that follow the spirit rather than the strict rules of haiku.
 While each poem stands on its own, they also form a fractured narrative across the pamphlet, a story of travel, adventure, love and heart-break.
 It is Iain’s first collection of poetry.

 “Maloney transports you with each blink, each glance, each turn of the page to a new destination; a new emotion; a love affair; a laugh; a tear; a rebirth.” – Amy Burns